rileysiemens/forge-backup/README.md

 2. A Forge managed server with `jq` and `curl` installed (if you created the server through Forge recently, it probably has both installed already.)

 ## How to use
 Copy the contents of [backup.sh](backup.sh) to the deploy script section of Forge (also works in Envoyer).
 The three required variables are the server ID, the backup ID, and your [API key](https://forge.laravel.com/user-profile/api).

 You may optionally increase or decrease the time before this script will timeout (default is 10 minutes).
+You can also uncomment the last two lines of the script if you want the deployment to fail on timeout.

 ### Server ID
 You can find the server ID in the upper right corner the server home page.